The compliance officer

-A bank should hold itself to high standards when carrying out its business and should at all times strive to observe the spirit as well as the letter of the law.
+A bank should hold itself to high standards when carrying out its business, and should at all times strive to observe the spirit, as well as the letter of the law.

-Failure to consider the impact of its actions on its shareholders, customers, employees and the markets may result in significant adverse publicity and reputational damage, even if no law has been broken.
+Failure to consider the impact of its actions on its shareholders, customers, employees, and the markets, may result in significant adverse publicity and reputational damage, even if no law has been broken.

-Clarity and transparency may be promoted by making a distinction between general standards for all staff members and rules that only apply to specific groups of staff.
+Clarity and transparency may be promoted by making a distinction between general standards for all staff members, and rules that only apply to specific groups of staff.

-While the board and management are accountable for the bank’s compliance, the compliance function has an important role in supporting corporate values, policies and processes that help ensure that the bank acts responsibly and observes all obligations applicable to it.
+While the board and management are accountable for the bank’s compliance, the compliance function has an important role in supporting corporate values, policies, and processes, that help ensure that the bank acts responsibly and observes all obligations applicable to it.

-The compliance function should advise the board and senior management on compliance laws, rules and standards, including keeping them informed of developments in the area.
+The compliance function should advise the board and senior management on compliance laws, rules, and standards, including keeping them informed of developments in the area.

-It should also help educate staff about compliance issues, act as a contact point within the bank for compliance queries from staff members, and provide guidance to staff on the appropriate implementation of compliance laws, rules and standards in the form of policies and procedures and other documents such as compliance manuals, internal codes of conduct and practice guidelines.
+It should also help educate staff about compliance issues, act as a contact point within the bank for compliance queries from staff members, and provide guidance to staff on the appropriate implementation of compliance laws, rules, and standards in the form of policies and procedures and other documents such as compliance manuals, internal codes of conduct and practice guidelines.

-The compliance function is independent from management and provides separate reporting to the board on the bank’s efforts in the above areas and on how the bank is managing its compliance risk.
+The compliance function is independent from management, and provides separate reporting to the board on the bank’s efforts in the above areas and on how the bank is managing its compliance risk.

-To be effective, the compliance function must have sufficient authority, stature, independence, resources and access to the board.
-Management should respect the independent duties of the compliance function and not interfere with them.
+To be effective, the compliance function must have sufficient authority, stature, independence, resources, and access to the board.
+Management should respect the independent duties of the compliance function, and not interfere with them.

 The areas of special focus by the compliance function include those that could create reputational risk for the bank, including bribery, money laundering, country sanctions, fair treatment of the consumer and practices raising ethical issues.

-Do you want to receive every Monday the Top 10 risk and compliance management related news stories and world events that (for better or for worse) shaped the week's agenda, and what is next?
+In the Reading Room (RR) of the association you can find our weekly newsletter - "Top risk and compliance management news stories and world events, that (for better or for worse) shaped the week's agenda, and what is next".
+Our Reading Room